Public Hunting Information

 Big Cypress SNA, coincides with Obion River WMA regulations, Duck River Complex SNA, Elsie Quarterman Cedar Glade SNA, Fate Sanders Barrens SNA, Fall Creek Falls SNA, Hampton Creek Cove SNA (Only turkey, grouse, rabbit, squirrel, and deer hunting (tree stands prohibited and archery only) allowed.
 Hunting dogs, dog training and motorized vehicles are prohibited), Ghost River SNA coincides with Wolf River WMA Unit 1 regulations, for deer, see Region I, Hicks Gap SNA, Reelfoot SNA coincides with Reelfoot WMA regulations, Sunk Lane SNA (northern unit only), Twin Arches SNA, Honey Creek SNA (No hunting in the No Hunt Zone around Chariot Lodge), Walker Branch SNA, William R. Davenport Refuge SNA

 TWRA Public Hunting Areas (PHAs)

 TWRA has established numerous PHAs; see list below.
-A PHA is a specific land or water area, or both, not intensively managed that is established for the protection of wildlife species and public use by both consumptive and non-consumptive users.
-PHAs differ from WMAs in that less intensive management activities occur and they are generally small and isolated from other TWRA manged lands.
-Wildlife Management Area General Regulations also apply to PHAs.
+A PHA is not intensively managed that is established for the protection of wildlife species and public use by both consumptive and non-consumptive users.
+PHAs are generally small and isolated from other TWRA manged lands.
+General WMA Regulations (pg.
+42-45) also apply to PHAs.
 However, WMA Permits are not required on these lands.